kendo-labs/kendo-lint/README.md

 - Markdown
 - Optimist

-kendoLint has not been tested against any other versions of these libraries.
-You may find that versions other than these are compatible with kendoLint, but we make no claims to support those version, nor can we troubleshoot issues that arise when using those versions.
+kendo-lint has not been tested against any other versions of these libraries.
+You may find that versions other than these are compatible with kendo-lint, but we make no claims to support those version, nor can we troubleshoot issues that arise when using those versions.

 ## Installation